tinymce/tinymce-docs/README.md

 To help with this, there are two mechanisms for overriding the tinymce.min.js URL.

  1. Set `codepen_url` in `_config-local-override.yml`.
     - This will override the `codepen_url` setting in `config.yml`.
     - This file is *not* intended to be checked in.
     - This option changes the URL for all codepens.

  2. Set the `script_url_override` setting when including `codepen.html`.
     - This is useful if you want to deploy the develop branch for a feature only in the 'dev' channel.
     - This only overrides the URL for one codepen.
     - Don't use this in more than one codepen on a page.
     - Don't use this long-term - when the feature is fully rolled-out, use the standard channel.
     - See `codepen.html` for details.

 Note: Jekyll is pretty bad at automatically reloading code when you're playing with include files.
 Sometimes you need to restart the server.

 ## Contributing to TinyMCE

 If you would like to contribute to the TinyMCE project please read the [Contributor's Guide](https://www.tiny.cloud/docs/advanced/contributing-docs/)

-See the [TinyMCE Docs Wiki](https://github.com/tinymce/tinymce-docs/wiki) for additional information, including information on troubleshooting the "first time set up" process.

 ## Why is HTML minification disabled?